proycon/LaMachine/README.md

 the instructions [here](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).
 Are you on an older Windows?
 Then this won't work you have will to use a pre-built Virtual Machine. (installation path C)

+Building LaMachine can take quite some time, depending also on your computer's resources, internet connection, and the amount of software you selected to install.
+Half an hour to an hour is a normal build time.

 ### B) Pre-built container image for Docker

 We regularly build a basic LaMachine image an publish it to [Docker Hub](https://hub.docker.com/r/proycon/lamachine/).